SELECTED

 I make four major

-points in my response to the Fergusson, Horwood, and Ridder article, points that are equally relevant to other
+points in my response to the Fergusson, Horwood, and Ridder article, points

-articles like it that continue to appear in our journals and in the general
+that are equally relevant to other articles like it that continue to appear in

-media suggesting that women are as violent as men in intimate relationships.
+our journals and in the general media suggesting that women are as violent as

-First, there are three major types of intimate partner violence, only one of
+men in intimate relationships.
+First, there are three major types of intimate

-which is the kind of violence that we all think of when we hear the term
+partner violence, only one of which is the kind of violence that we all think

-‘‘domestic violence.’’
-Second, that type of intimate partner violence is,
+of when we hear the term ‘‘domestic violence.’’
+Second, that type of intimate

-Third, Fergusson, Horwood, and Ridder’s
+a gender issue.
+Third, Fergusson, Horwood, and Ridder’s article is not about

-article is not about that type of violence.
-In fact, it is hardly about
+that type of violence.
+In fact, it is hardly about violence at all.
+Fourth,

-violence at all.
-Fourth, serious errors of fact, theory, and intervention
+serious errors of fact, theory, and intervention inevitably follow from the

-inevitably follow from the failure to acknowledge the major differences among
+failure to acknowledge the major differences among the three types of intimate

 Data from the National Violence Against